TECHNICAL ASSISTANT, SCIENCE TEAM

 Immediately after graduation from Smith, Sara worked at NASA's Johnson Space Center in Houston training astronauts in guidance, propulsion, and flight control systems using the space shuttle simulators.
 During these years, she also became involved as a volunteer with the restoration and sailing of the square-rigged ship, Elissa, in Galveston, Texas.
 Eventually, she got itchy feet and resigned from NASA to spend the next two years working on a ship in the South Pacific and traveling around Australia.

 Upon her return to the US, Sara began working at the AAVSO, tackling any project that Janet had for her.
-Some of these projects included preparing data for publication, data validation, re-writing the Visual Observing Manual for Variable Stars, and setting up the membership mailing list database.
+Some of these projects included preparing data for publication, data validation, re-writing the Visual Observing Manual for Variable Stars, and co-authoring the AAVSO Guide to CCD Photometry.

-Since Arne became Director, Sara has written several java applications including Zapper , Seqplot , and the membership database program, AAVSOpeeps.
-She also continues with database maintenence, works with David Benn on VStar, and gets involved with numerous special projects.
+Sara has written several java applications including Zapper , Seqplot , and SunEntry and numerous Perl tools to help with database maintenence.
+She has worked with with David Benn on VStar , and gets involved with a variety of special projects.